hbs-guidance/draft-hbs-state/draft-wiggers-hbs-state.md

 enforcing whatever security protocols and procedures were required.
 Unfortunately, stateful hash-based signatures introduce an additional constraint in that they need to ensure the state is never re-used.
-Hence, archival procedures used for traditional trust infrastructures MUST be amended/redesigned to be used as viable options.
+Hence, archival procedures used for traditional trust infrastructures have to be amended/redesigned to be used as viable options.

 One of the most problematic aspects of providing a long-lived resilient